FeynmanFan/Devops-hol/2-dockerfile/dockerfile-lab.md

 ## Hint

-Visual Studio, a common tool for working with this project's tech stack, generates the Dockerfile to run the application.
+Visual Studio, a common tool for working with this project's tech stack, generates the Dockerfile to run its applications automatically.
 It might be useful to search for documentation of how it does this.